Welcome to Ventura College!

 - Returning Students - You must re-apply for admission if you have not attended in over a year

-- Provide a valid email address & allow 24 hours to process your application and receive your new student email confirmation
+- Provide a personal email address & allow 24 hours to process your application and receive your new student email confirmation

 Step 2.
 Apply for Financial Aid